aleksandrkravchukos/SimpleQueryBuilder/README.md

 Commands from Makefile could be executed manually in case Make utility is not installed.

+## Explanations and additions

+- this algorithm not included anti sql injection.
+For this need make a builder without inserting values
+- need shield for sql injection and this not ready

 ## Build container and install composer dependencies

     Make build